Thursday, June 27, 2019

 On September 16, 1940, the Georgia National Guard and its 5,200 Soldiers were accepted into federal service. [i] Among the Guard units swept up in the pre-war fervor were the two Savannah-based battalions of the 118th Field Artillery Regiment.
 Shortly after activation, the field artillery batteries were sent to Fort Jackson, S.C. for initial training as part of the 30th Division.
 The 118th FAR participated in the Tennessee Maneuvers in from June to August 1941 and the Carolina Maneuvers, which took place in October and November 1941.[ii]

 On February 16, 1942, the 118th Field Artillery Regiment was reorganized as the 118th Field Artillery Battalion and 230th Field Artillery Battalion[iii].
-The 230th was comprised of The Chatham Artillery, who formed Batteries A and C; the Irish Jasper Greens which comprised Battery B and the German Volunteers who formed the Service Battery.[iv]
+The 230th was comprised of The Chatham Artillery, who formed Batteries A and C; the Irish Jasper Greens which comprised Battery B, and the German Volunteers, who formed the Service Battery.[iv]
 The reorganization was initiated after the 30th Division was reorganized and redesignated as the 30th Infantry Division.
 Another result of this reorganization was the reassignment of the 121st Infantry Regiment to the 8th Infantry Division.[v]

 Following the reorganization, the 230th participated in the second Carolina Maneuvers in the spring of 1942 before stationing at Camp Blanding, Fla. in September.
 At Camp Blanding, the ranks of the 230th were bolstered by recruits from 44 of the 48 states, the majority of which coming from Georgia and Pennsylvania.[vi]
 Additional training followed at Camp Gordon, Ga. and Camp Forrest, Tenn.
 Arriving in Tennessee in June 1943, the 230th formed a combat team with the 120th Infantry Regiment.
 The two units trained together for five months before moving north by rail through Fort Knox to Camp Atterbury, Ind.
 Training continued through the winter of 1944 and culminated with the 230th passing the Army Ground Forces Test and being proclaimed combat ready.[vii]

-On February 1, the Soldiers of the 230th boarded a train bound for Camp Myles Standish, a mobilization and debarkation camp located near Taunton, Mass.
+On February 1, 1944, the Soldiers of the 230th boarded a train bound for Camp Myles Standish, a mobilization and debarkation camp located near Taunton, Mass.
 Over the next ten days the men received passes to visit Boston or New York and shivered around camp stoves against the effects of the Massachusetts winter.
-The long wait ended February 11 as the men boarded trains bound for Boston and embarkation.
+The long wait ended February 11, as the men boarded trains bound for Boston and embarkation.

 Arriving at Boston Harbor, the men milled about the docks enjoying hot coffee and donuts while equipment and men were loaded aboard the S.S.
 Argentina, a former passenger liner that had been converted to haul troops in bulk rather than passengers in luxury.
-The Argentina’s convoy sailed out of Boston Harbor February 12, Abraham Lincoln’s birthday.
+The Argentina’s convoy sailed out of Boston Harbor February 12 - Abraham Lincoln’s birthday.
 The men took this as an auspicious start to what would prove to be an uneventful voyage.
 The 230th shared the Argentina with the 120th Infantry, the former being crammed into the stern of the ship with headquarters so far down that “only the bilge separated the boys from the keel.”[viii]

 On February 22, the S.S.
-Argentina sailed up the Clyde River and anchored at Gourock, Scotland 25 miles east of Glasgow.
+Argentina sailed up the Clyde River and anchored at Gourock, Scotland, 25 miles east of Glasgow.
 From there, the Soldiers were crammed onto trains which puttered their way through London eventually depositing the batteries of the 230th in southern England.
 The men were lodged in damp cold huts made the more inhospitable by the rationing of coal.
 Lying in their cots at night the men could hear the sound of bombs exploding in London fifty miles away.

 On April 4, the 230th was moved to Wycombe to make room for the staging of troops that would go ashore on D-Day.
 In Wycombe, training and preparation for the invasion continued.
 The men fastidiously waterproofed their vehicles and howitzers until the trucks could be driven through test wading pools with only the drivers and windshield exposed.
 As these trials and training events continued the drone of Allied bombers steadily increased as did the frequency of visitors to the training camps.
 General Bernard Montgomery, who would command all ground forces during the initial phase of Operation Overlord, addressed units of the 30th Division in May.
-That same month, General Courtney Hodges, deputy commander of 1st Army inspected the 30th Division Artillery and spoke with the men.
-May concluded with a visit from General Dwight Eisenhower who moved among the men of the 230th inspecting equipment and talking with individual Soldiers. [ix]
+That same month, General Courtney Hodges, deputy commander of 1st Army, inspected the 30th Division Artillery and spoke with the men.
+May concluded with a visit from General Dwight Eisenhower, who moved among the men of the 230th inspecting equipment and talking with individual Soldiers. [ix]

 On June 5, Maj.
 Gen. Leland Hobbs, commander of the 30th Infantry Division, addressed the Soldiers of the 230th FA telling them “This is a day (you) will never forget.”[x]
-Thus, as airborne troops assembled to board transport aircraft and Soldiers of the assaulting divisions waited tensely aboard countless naval vessels the men of the 230th made final equipment preparations uncertain of the outcome of future operations, or when they would be employed.
+Thus, as airborne troops assembled to board transport aircraft and Soldiers of the assaulting divisions waited tensely aboard countless naval vessels, the men of the 230th made final equipment preparations uncertain of the outcome of future operations, or when they would be employed.
 The sirens of June 8 relieved that uncertainty.

-Soldiers of the 230th FA await transport from Southampton
+Soldiers of the 230th FA await transport from Southampton to Normandy (Jacobs)

 Omaha Beach